group experiments are currently being set up at Mount Sinai hospital to test the Cool Fat Burner’s effects on blood glucose levels!

 Not only is the Cool Fat Burner vest the first ever commercial Brown Fat, thermal loading, cold thermogenesis weight-loss device… it’s now shown to be able to burn off and lower one’s glucose levels in a single session, and can possibly help increase one’s insulin sensitivity over time.
 This has ramifications far beyond merely burning off calories and fat!
 Controlling blood glucose levels could be part of a plan to help improve health, rebalance hormones, and help treat everything from Type 2 diabetes to heart disease and other elements of the “metabolic disorder” resulting from chronically high glucose levels. *Results may vary.

-— Taper off and eventually stop all CFB use and exercise.
-For several months.
-Fatten up.
-Let my health deteriorate.
+— Taper off and eventually stop all CFB use and exercise for several months.
+Fatten up and let my health deteriorate.

 — Eat garbage every day, whenever I feel like it. (wholeheartedly partake in all holiday snacks and foods)